 Not to worry – although Canva has thousands of graphics, icons and photos, you are still able to upload your own!
 You can even connect your Instagram or Facebook to include your favorite photos from social media.

-A Closer Look at Canva
+A Closer Review of Canva

 1. Creating with Canva